-While available benefits include emergency care, preventative appointments, medications, and many others, particularly relevant for persons diagnosed with dementia is long-term home and community-based care.
-These supports may include adult day care, home health care, in-home assistance with daily living activities, meal delivery, and respite care.
-With the assistance of PACE, some persons with dementia are able to remain living independently in their homes, and others are able to continue to live with informal caregivers (generally a relative), as PACE’s benefits can supplement the care and supervision they are already receiving.
+Benefits can include emergency care, preventative appointments, medications, and many others.
+Especially beneficial for persons with dementia are adult day care, home health care, in-home assistance with daily living activities, meal delivery, and respite care.
+With the assistance of PACE, some people with dementia can remain living independently in their homes.
+Others can continue to live with an informal caregiver (generally a relative) as PACE’s benefits can supplement the care and supervision they are already receiving.

 Unfortunately, PACE is not a nationwide program.
-At the time of this writing, this program is available in 31 states, and within these states, there are 130 PACE programs that operate a total of 263 PACE centers.
-(PACE centers typically offer adult day care, rehabilitation services, medical care, and social services.)
+Currently, it is available in 31 states.
+Within these states, there are 145 PACE programs that operate a total of 273 PACE centers.

-For persons with dementia to qualify for PACE, the following eligibility requirements must be met:
+For people with dementia to qualify for PACE, they must meet the following eligibility requirements.

 – Be a minimum of 55 years old.

 – Require a nursing home level of care.
 Often this level of care equates to a need for assistance with activities of daily living, such as bathing, dressing, toiletry, mobility, transitioning, and eating.
-Persons with dementia commonly need help with these activities, particularly as the disease progresses, but may not require this level of care when diagnosed.
+People with dementia commonly need help with daily life activities.
+This is especially true as the disease progresses but may not require this level of care when diagnosed.

 – Be able to safely live at home with assistance from PACE.

-– Live in a state, and geographic region, that offers PACE.
-As of 2019, the following states have PACE/LIFE programs: Alabama, Arizona, California, Colorado, Delaware, Florida, Iowa, Indiana, Kansas, Louisiana, Massachusetts, Maryland, Michigan, North Carolina, North Dakota, Nebraska, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin, and Wyoming.
+– Live in a state and geographic region that offers PACE.
+As of 2022, the following states have PACE/LIFE programs: Alabama, Arizona, California, Colorado, Delaware, Florida, Iowa, Indiana, Kansas, Louisiana, Massachusetts, Maryland, Michigan, North Carolina, North Dakota, Nebraska, New Jersey, New Mexico, New York, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Virginia, Washington, Wisconsin, and Wyoming.
 To see if there is a PACE program in your state and geographic region, click here.

 There are no set income and asset limits for qualification purposes.
 However, most program participants are enrolled in Medicaid and / or Medicare.
 While there is no financial eligibility criteria for Medicare, there is for Medicaid.
-As of 2019, in most states, the income limit for a single applicant is $2,313 / month and the asset limit is $2,000.
+As of 2022, in most states, the income limit for a single applicant is $2,523 / month and the asset limit is $2,000.
 More on Medicaid eligibility.
-Interestingly enough, persons do not need to be enrolled in Medicare or Medicaid to enroll in PACE.
-Rather, these persons can pay privately, although the vast majority do not do so.
+You do not need to be enrolled in Medicare or Medicaid to enroll in PACE.
+Participants can pay privately although most do not do so.

 A healthcare team, which includes nurses, occupational therapists, physical and speech therapists, doctors, social workers, and dieticians, work with PACE recipients to create an individualized care plan, deciding which services are needed and coordinating care.
 The following benefits may be provided via PACE: